AK-amitkumar/odoo-book/source/index.rst

 .. note::
 	The structure of Index may change frequently, if you want to track the pages you love, visit them and store their links in Bookmark or Reading List.
-	We will not change the direct link of any Page on this Book.
+	``Direct link will not be changed once the it gets published on http://openerpbook.com.``

 Table of Contents
 ~~~~~~~~~~~~~~~~~